d-bl/GroundForge/README.md

 ## How it's Made / Under the Hood

 Development started with `js/show-graph.js` and `js/sample.js`.
-To get a proof of concept an [example] for [D3.js] was changed into tiny thread an pardiagrams diagrams with the following steps:
+To get a proof of concept an [example] for [D3.js] was changed into tiny thread an pair diagrams diagrams with the following steps:

 - Replaced the server side JSon with the hard-coded `js/sample.js`.
 - Applied arrow heads and flattened them to colored line ends to emulate [color coded pair diagrams] or to emulate the over/under effect in thread diagrams.